 There are morays and crabs between the rocks, two angel sharks are laying in the sand and a bit further down an electric ray, also called torpedo ray.
 Did you know that this type of ray specie can produce real electrical impulses up to 200 volts?

-We also see the distinctive giant anemone at Arinaga
+We also see the distinctive giant anemone at the marine reserve in Arinaga

 You can dive many wrecks around Gran Canaria too